cleitonsouza01/trade/docs/api/events.md

 It contains the definitions of:
 - Event
 - StockSplit
-- ReverseStockSplit
 - BonusShares

 Events can be accumulated by Portfolio objects just like any other occurrence.
-Just like any other Occurrence subclass, each event must for implement a update_container() method that receives a trade.Accumulator object.
-This method will contain the logic for the update on the accumulator data.
+Like any other Occurrence subclass, each event must for implement a update_container() method that receives a trade.Accumulator object.
+This method will contain the logic for the update on the accumulator state.

 ## Event(Occurrence)
-An occurrence that change one or more asset's position.
+An occurrence that change the state of one or more assets.

-This is a base class for Events.
-Events can change the quantity, the price and the results stored on a asset accumulator.
+This is a base class for events.

 ### Attributes:
 + date: A string 'YYYY-mm-dd', the date the event occurred.
 + asset: The target asset of the event.

 ## StockSplit(Event)